A Return to Palermo

 In 1860 Garibaldi swept into Sicily and before the London exiles really had time to organise, Palermo had fallen to the redshirts.
 However Scalia arrived as soon as he could, and Garibaldi quickly made him a lieutenant-colonel in the artillery; he was later to rise to the rank of lieutenant-general in the army of unified Italy.
 After Garibaldi’s campaign moved to the mainland, Giulia and Tina (still a little girl) came out and joined him in Naples.
 Tina would spend most of the rest of her long life dividing her time between Italy and England.

 As Tina grew up she trained as an opera singer, and would have been a very good one.
 By all accounts she was much fêted and was on the verge of a professional career when she became engaged to Pip Whitaker; they married in 1882, and seem to have been referred to in society as “The Pips”.
 Pip had to spend part of his time running the wine business in Marsala, and was already showing an interest in archaeology, in particular excavating Phoenician remains on the island of Motya near Marsala (“Mozia” in standard Italian).
-Tina on the other hand was not at all keen on Marsala and spent as much time in Palermo as she could.
+Tina on the other hand was not at all keen on Marsala and spent as much time in Palermo as she could, when she was not back in England.

 Shortly after the birth of their second daughter, old Joseph Whitaker died and Pip became the richest man in Sicily.
 Their house, Villa Malfitano, was one of the most impressive in Palermo, and over the years was visited by the rich and famous, and a few independently wealthy British layabouts who sound a bit like Evelyn Waugh characters.
 Tina’s diary and letters mention them all (the posher the better) and Trevelyan does a good job of turning the succession of visits into a series of intertwined narratives.